AliKHaliliT/Insight-Extractor-AI-Agent/README.md

 - A modern **HTML, CSS, and vanilla JavaScript UI**.
 - Support for multiple **LLM providers** (OpenAI, Anthropic, Google, etc.).

 It allows you to extract structured insights from documents of various formats.
-Insights are returned as consistent JSON `AnalysisReport` objects, containing thematic, code, quantitative, sentiment, and table insights.
+Insights are returned as consistent JSON `AnalysisReport` (`insight_extractor_ai_agent/schemas/analysis_report.py`) objects, containing thematic, code, quantitative, sentiment, and table insights.

-👉 A working demo is available [here](#).
+### 👉 A working demo is available [here](https://insight-extractor-ai-agent.onrender.com/).

+The demo is hosted on a hobby plan at Render.com.
+Free instances go to sleep after periods of inactivity, which can cause the first request to take up to 50 seconds or more.
+If the site feels unresponsive at first, please allow a little extra time for it to wake up.

+To conserve free credits, requests are rate-limited to 1 per minute, 60 per hour, and 100 per day.

 > ⚡ The quality, accuracy, and speed of analysis depend on the model you choose.
 For best results, use models with high context windows and reasoning capabilities (preferably adaptive reasoning).
 > 📂 Documents of any size are supported from the project side.
 However, your model must be able to handle them.

-You can explore output schemas in `insight_extractor_ai_agent/schemas` or view them [here](https://alikhalilit.github.io/Insight-Extractor-AI-Agent/).
+### You can explore output schemas in `insight_extractor_ai_agent/schemas` or view them [here](https://alikhalilit.github.io/Insight-Extractor-AI-Agent/).

-If using Gemini, you can get a free API key from [Google AI Studio](https://aistudio.google.com/).
+**If using Gemini, you can get a free API key from [Google AI Studio](https://aistudio.google.com/).**

 ---